Golf dinner: Hotels Federation says it has no role in enforcing health and safety rules

 The statement hailed the “enormous and essential work done by both the Department of Tourism and Fáilte Ireland in equipping our sector with the required guidance and advice necessary to operate safely in line with public health advice”.

-The IHF received a follow-up query from the organiser of the Oireachtas Golf Society in relation to the guidelines for indoor gatherings on Wednesday morning.
+The IHF said it received a follow-up query from the organiser of the Oireachtas Golf Society in relation to the guidelines for indoor gatherings on Wednesday morning.

 The guidance at that time allowed for indoor gatherings of a maximum of 50 people including hotel staff and any other event support workers.